-This warranty gives you specific rights and remedies.
-In addition, you may also have other rights and remedies which vary from state to state.
+Some states do not allow the exclusion or limitation of incidental or consequential damages, so the above exclusions may not apply to you.
+This warranty gives you specific legal rights, and you may also have other legal rights which vary from state to state.